beejjorgensen/cs344_curriculum/week07/project-7.md

 Think of this as a big array of bytes.
 We're going to drop various data structures in there in specific places.

-What we'll do is make a linked-list of nodes _inside_ this data space, and those list nodes will share the space with the allocated space they represent.
-(Remember: you can't call `malloc()`!)
+What we'll do is make a linked-list of nodes.
 Each node will have three pieces of information:

 * Whether or not this memory region is in-use.
 * The size of the allocated memory region.